2000s in Bangladesh: Political crisis and Caretaker government, 2006–2008

 The months preceding the planned 22 January 2007 elections were filled with political unrest and controversy.
 Following the end of Khaleda Zia's government in late October 2006, there were protests and strikes, during which 40 people were killed in the following month, over uncertainty about who would head the caretaker government.
 The caretaker government had difficulty bringing the all parties to the table.
 Awami League and its allies protested and alleged that the caretaker government favoured the BNP.

 The interim period was marked by violence and strikes.
-Presidential Advisor Mukhlesur Rahman Chowdhury negotiated with Sheikh Hasina and Khaleda Zia and brought all the parties to the planned 22 January 2007 parliamentary elections.
-Later Hussain Muhammad Ershad's nomination was cancelled; as a result, the Grand Alliance withdrew its candidates en masse on the last day possible.
+The Election Commission disqualified Hussain Muhammad Ershad as a candidate.
+On 3 January, the Grand Alliance responded by withdrawing its candidates en masse.
 They demanded to have voters' lists published.

 Later in the month, the president Iajuddin Ahmed imposed a state of emergency.
 Iajuddin Ahmed resigned from the post of chief adviser, under the pressure of Bangladesh Army, and appointed Fakhruddin Ahmed, the new chief adviser.
 Political activity was prohibited.

 The military-backed government worked to develop graft and corruption cases against leaders and members of both major parties.
 In March 2007, Khaleda Zia's two sons, who both had positions in Bangladesh Nationalist Party, were charged with corruption.
 Hasina was charged with graft and extortion in April 2007, and a day later, Khaleda Zia was charged with graft as well.
 There was attempt by Bangladesh Army chief Moeen U Ahmed, the head of Anti-Terrorism division of the Directorate General of Forces Intelligence Brigadier General ATM Amin, and Director of Directorate General of Forces Intelligence Brigadier General Chowdhury Fazlul Bari to remove Sheikh Hasina and Khaleda Zia from politics.
 Former Army Chief, General Hasan Mashhud Chowdhury, was made the head of Bangladesh Anti Corruption Commission.
 The Anti Corruption Commission and the Bangladesh Election Commission were strengthened by the caretaker government.
 On 27 August 2007 violence broke out in the University of Dhaka campus between students and soldiers of Bangladesh Army.
 Students called strikes and burned effigies of the army chief.
 Police attacked the students and physically assaulted Acting Vice-chancellor Prof AFM Yusuf Haider and other faculty members of the University of Dhaka.
 Students were joined in demonstration by street vendors and slum residents who were evicted by the government.
 Bangladesh Army agreed to the demands of the protesters and removed the Army camp from the University of Dhaka campus.
 Students and teachers expressed dissatisfaction over the continued state of emergency in Bangladesh.